satunr/CoVar/README.md

 #### `Combined.py`
 - Given individual sample runs, determine nearest neighbor and core genes based on the combination of runs.</p>

-## Example run on synthetic expression data of 20 samples and 200 genes.
+## D. An example run on synthetic expression data of 20 samples and 200 genes.

 Run.
 0
-Expression matrix has a shape (20 samples, 200 genes)
+The expression matrix [FiguresOnPaper/Meta3.txt] has a shape (20 samples, 200 genes)

 There are 200 shortlisted genes.